 Welcome to Elizabeth’s Health.
 I am so happy you are here!
-For the past ten years I’ve been exploring natural pain relief and holistic health while working as a massage therapist.
-In my work, as well as with my personal health, I have found that cost is too often a barrier to holistic healthcare access.
-So, I created this website with holistic resources that are either low-cost or free.
+For the past ten years I’ve been exploring holistic health while working as a massage therapist and reiki practitioner.
 Click around in the Blog to learn more.

 Now, what the heck is holistic and why do I want my healthcare to be that way?!
 Put simply, holistic health takes all parts of you into consideration when approaching a condition.
 That would be your mind, body and spirit.
 As a holistic practitioner working with a massage client, I know back pain is more than just a muscular issue.
 The pain also comes from lifestyle and is amplified by the client’s emotional state.
 When I begin working with a client I will take a baseline assessment to get a complete picture before devising a plan to decrease their pain.
 Approaching pain relief holistically has long lasting effects because it gets to the root cause in addition to decreasing the painful symptoms.